rapastranac/gempba/README.md

  - *MPI Scheduler:*

-    This additional module is in charge of establishing inter-process communication using a lightweight semi-centralised topology.
-If multiprocessing parallelism is of the user's interest, then this module must be used and passed to the Branch Handler just after its initialisation,
+    This additional module is in charge of establishing inter-process communication using a lightweight semi-centralized topology.
+If multiprocessing parallelism is of the user's interest, then this module must be used and passed to the Branch Handler just after its initialization,

 <br />
 <br />

+## Concepts
+The following concepts are essential to understand how to use the **GemPBA** library.

+ - `gempba::goal`:
+    This is an enumeration that defines the goal of the algorithm, whether it is a minimization or maximization problem.
+The default value is maximization.
+ - `gempba::score`:
+    This is a class that wraps a primitive type, which is used to compare the quality of the solutions found so far.
+It can be an integer, float, double, etc. The user must define the type of score he wants to use by passing it to the `branch_handler` using the method ```set_goal(gempba::goal, gempba::score_type)```.
+ - `gempba::score_type`:
+    This is an enumeration that defines the primitive type that will be used as a score.
+The available types are: `I32`, `I64`, `F32`, `F64`, `F128`.
+The default value is `I32`.

+Most branching algorithm aim to find the best solution according to a certain criteria, which is usually a minimization or maximization problem.
+The **GemPBA** library is designed to handle both types of problems, and it is up to the user to define the goal of the algorithm.
+Whether we are minimizing or maximizing, the library will handle the comparison of the numerical values found so far, and it will store the best solution according to the user's criteria.

+The score (formerly known as reference_value) is anything that can be used to represent the quality of the solution found so far.
+It can be the size of the solution, the cost of it, or any other metric that the user wants to use.
+As per the examples in this project, the size of the solution is used as the score to compare the solutions found so far, which is an integer value.
+If the user wants to use a different metric, he can do so by defining the type of score he wants to use.

+There is no need to initialize the score value nor the goal if this is a maximization problem and the score wraps an integer.
+However, if the user wants to use a different type of score or if the problem is a minimization one, then he must set these values using the method ```branch_handler::set_goal(gempba::goal, gempba::score_type)```.
+It is the user's responsibility to set the score value if it is not the default one and be consistent when updating it, otherwise unexpected behaviour might occur.

 ## Multithreading

-This is the easiest environment to setup, which is in turn the fastest to implement.
-In general the user must modify only the main functions to be parallelised.
-If the algorithm uses more than a single function recursion, this can also be parallelised.
+This is the easiest environment to set up, which is in turn the fastest to implement.
+In general the user must modify only the main functions to be parallelized.
+If the algorithm uses more than a single function recursion, this can also be parallelized.

 Consider the following function with three branches per recursion.
-Essentially, when finding a solution, every algorithm can be reduced to a minimisation or maximisation problem.
-For the sake of the following example, let's assume that it is a minimisation problem.
+Essentially, when finding a solution, every algorithm can be reduced to a minimization or maximization problem.
+For the sake of the following example, let's assume that it is a minimization problem.

 ```cpp
 void foo(MyClass instance, float f, double d){